 Third person arrested in 2024 shooting death of 18-year-old in Oakland Park

-A third person wanted in connection to the deadly shooting of an Oakland Park man last August has been arrested, according to the Broward Sheriff's Office.
+A third person wanted in connection with the deadly shooting of an Oakland Park man last August has been arrested, according to the Broward Sheriff's Office.

 Morris King Jr., 19, of Lauderhill, was taken into custody Thursday in Sunrise and charged in the death of 18-year-old Ammon Watson.

-On Aug.
-24, Watson was fatally shot around noon in front of his family's home at NW 21 Avenue and NW 28 Street.
+On August 24, Watson was fatally shot around noon in front of a family home at NW 21 Avenue and NW 28 Street.

 When Broward Sheriff deputies and Oakland Park Fire Rescue arrived, they found Watson's body in the driveway.